Code Style Policy

 3. Commenting

 Comments in KiCad typically fall into two categories: in line code comments and Doxygen comments.
 In line comments have no set formatting rules other than they should have the same indent level as the code if they do not follow a statement.
 In line comments that follow statements should not exceed 99 columns unless absolutely necessary.
-The prevents word wrapping in an editor when the viewable columns is set to 100.
+This prevents word wrapping in an editor when the viewable columns is set to 100.
 In line comments can use either the C++ or the C commenting style, but C++ comments are preferred for single line comments or comments consisting of only a few lines.

 Avoid stating the obvious in comments.
 Adding a comment that states this is a dtor, ctor, function, iterator, etc. just adds noise to the comment.
 Any sufficiently experience developer can recognize this.
 Avoid comments that state what code does.
 It should be obvious what code does or it should be rewritten so that it is obvious.